Advisement

 In the Art Department, freshmen and transfer students are required to take a colloquium course that includes objectives pertaining to developing an proper academic plan.

-• Develop a long range plan -- Your long range plan should indicate an expected graduation date illustrating courses to be taken each semester.
+Your long range plan should include an expected graduation date and outline courses to be taken each semester.
 Students in art department majors, develop this plan in ART 111: Freshman Colloquium and ART 311: Transfer Student Colloquium.
 To further support students through advisement, students participate in a departmental-wide advisement event every semester that requires them to create/update their graduation plan as well as to develop a schedule for the following semester.
 This event takes place just prior to registration.

-• Transfer students -- Students transferring from other institutions have their transfer credits evaluated as part of ART 211: Transfer Student Colloquium.
-Taken their first semester at Oswego, this course has as a primary objective the goal of empowering students so they can be proactive in their academic and collegiate pursuits at Oswego.
+Students transferring from other institutions have their transfer credits evaluated as part of ART 311: Transfer Student Colloquium.
+Taken their first semester at Oswego, this course has as a primary objective of empowering students so they can be proactive in their academic and collegiate pursuits at Oswego.

-• Identify courses to be used for general education, expository writing, and world awareness requirements.
+Students should work with their advisor to identify courses that would count toward general education, expository writing, and world awareness requirements.
 Careful planning in selecting these courses allow for flexibility and opportunity for second majors or minors.

-• If an internship is part of your long range plan, become familiar with the requirements of our Experienced Based Education office, and work closely with your advisor and sponsor.
+If an internship is part of your long range plan, work closely with your advisor and sponsor to become familiar with the Internship and Co-op requirements of our Experiential Courses and Engaged Learning (EXCEL).

 Transferring into the Art Department

-Overview: The goal of the advisement session is leave with a plan for graduation and a schedule for next semester, and an understanding of what is needed to do to graduate on time.
+The goal of the advisement session is leave with a schedule for next semester, a plan for graduation, and an understanding of what is needed to graduate on time.
+During the advisement session, an advisor will check your plan and schedule, and make adjustments as needed.
 Before the advisement session students are asked to:

-• Create a plan for graduation (form available for download)
+• Create a schedule plan for the next semester

 Richard Metzgar